sund0g/docker-tutorial/docker-and-kubernetes/complex/README.md

 		---

 	However, this may be a bit confusing for maintenance.
 It is left to personal preference as to which model to follow.
-I am fiollowing the **keep everything in separate files** model as presented in the course
+I am following the **keep everything in separate files** model as presented in the course

 #### Lesson 191